aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/unhide/_index.md

 | folder         | string  | query    | The folder that contains the document.         |
 | storageName    | string  | query    | The name of the storage service.               |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostUnhideWorksheetColumns) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostUnhideWorksheetColumns) defines a publicly accessible programming interface and enables you to perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL.
+The following example shows how to call the Cloud API using cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}